All Episodes

 You can't force them to do it.

-We don't want to adopt you know some of the more draconian measures of tracking people that show up COVID 19 positive we can't do that in this country.
+We don't want to adopt some of the more draconian measures of tracking people that show up COVID-19 positive.

-No but can I say one thing I I the main reason not to do the more draconian forced approach is because you can hack the system.
+The main reason not to do the more draconian forced approach is because you can hack the system.

-I could just claim I'm positive and then all of a sudden tons of people get notified they have to go to go home for two weeks and people aren't going to like that.
+I could just claim I'm positive, and then all of a sudden, tons of people get notified they have to go to go home for two weeks, and people aren't going to like that.

-How many people listening in right now right millions of people listening how many of you really know how to manage yourself if you're feeling a fever and a cough and you're at work I mean what what do you do?
+Millions of people listening, how many of you really know how to manage yourself if you're feeling a fever and a cough and you're at work?

-What don't you do do when you if you're diagnosed, how do you get home without contaminating 30 people?
+How do you get home without contaminating 30 people?

-How do you tell your co-workers what they're supposed to do I mean my goodness I've given tons of discussions as a favor to friends who work in large corporations who are just trying to figure out these rules.
+I mean, my goodness, I've given tons of discussions as a favor to friends who work in large corporations who are just trying to figure out these rules.

-So why would we leave that to chance?
+So, why would we leave that to chance?

-We should educate people and the best way to educate someone is while they're going through it.
+We should educate people, and the best way to educate someone is while they're going through it.

-We're gonna get you home safely tell me about your home situation.
+Tell me about your home situation.

 Are you going to contaminate 12 of your closest family members when you get home?

-Of course all that's possible.
+Of course, all that's possible.

-Yeah, get Hannity in more trouble.
+Get Hannity in more trouble.

-The rest it's not bad half the world hates me already.
+Half the world hates me already.

 Go ahead.